 In the past, if you had a large, tech-focused company, offering ownership to your employees was common, though far from expected.
-But in the past few years, offering equity to workers has quickly grown to become one of the most vital and effective ways to help them remain engaged with the company.
+But in the past few years, offering employee equity compensation plans to workers has quickly grown to become the most vital and effective way to help them remain engaged with the company.

 In order to really value the equity they receive, workers need to understand it.
 The smartest companies know that employing an effective technique is key to equity plan communication.

 Take note: equity compensation is not without its challenges.
 For instance, stock options as equity compensation benefits can strain a company's cash flow and dilute the ownership interests of existing shareholders sooner than other forms of employee compensation.
 This is why it’s necessary to choose the ideal form of equity compensation, preferably one that offers a positive or high cost-benefit ratio.